 Chinese hot pot is a fun meal where a pot of boiling broth at your table is used to cook meats, vegetables, and seafood.
 Cooking involves dipping the food in the boiling broth for 30 seconds to a couple minutes.
 They also have some pre-cooked BBQ and Rice, Dumpling, Pancake items on the menu.
-Our last visit was in the end of 2013 for dinner.
+Our last visit was in 2014 for dinner.
 See how hot pot is done in Beijing Nam Men Hot Pot

 Decor, Vibe – Mongolian Hot Pot has clean modern decor, surprising for a place like this.
 Bar area up front.
 Not like most Chinese restaurant, with clean bathrooms.
 This place gets crowded at night.
 Its popular has grown over the years.
 Thankfully, most folks take about an hour to fill themselves up.